 The number of farms within Buckingham County has fluctuated over the course of the last 20 years.
 Since 1974, a farm is defined by the USDA Census of Agriculture to be a place from which \$1,000 or more agricultural products were produced or sold, or would have normally been sold during the census year.
-According to the 2017 USDA Agriculture Census, Buckingham County has 408 farms with an average of
+According to the 2022 USDA Agriculture Census, Buckingham County has 375 farms with an average of

-194 acres within each farm.
-Since 1992, Buckingham County has seen an increase in the number of farms by 73.
-While the number of farms may have increased, the average size of farms has decreased by 3 acres within same time frame.
-See Figure 32.
+216 acres within each farm.
+Since 1997, Buckingham County has seen an increase in the number of farms by 75.
+The average size of farms has also increased by 11 acres within same time frame.